www.amertonrailway.co.uk

 Around three years ago, it was decided by the bridge company that the line on top of the bridge needed replacing, and a company local to us in Staffordshire had the contract to supply the new rail.
 One of our members heard about this, and a few phone calls confirmed that indeed the rail had been replaced, and the now defunct rail was lying in a heap awaiting disposal.

-Press to enlarge image of the rail as removed from the Middlesborough Transporter Bridge
+Rail as removed from the Middlesborough Transporter Bridge

 By some good chance, the rail was exactly the right size, just what we were looking for to complete the final stage of our extension from the top loop to our first bridge.
 A quick visit confirmed that the pile of very greasy rail would be fine for us, and a deal was quickly struck with Middlesborough Council.
 I think we were given about three days to move it, and once again we were lucky, as another of our members found room at a railway goods yard, where it could be safely stored awaiting transport to Amerton.

-Press to enlarge image of the bridge rail arriving at Amerton
+The bridge rail arriving at Amerton

 The rail eventually arrived at Amerton on a scorching June day, and we all got well covered in the black bridge grease unloading it.
 We eventually managed to straighten enough rail to complete the line, and the rest, as they say, is history!

-Press to enlarge image of the bridge rail laid heading back to Bridge No. 2
+The bridge rail laid heading back to Bridge No. 2

-Press to enlarge image of the bridge rail laid on Brook Straight
+The bridge rail laid on Brook Straight

 When you visit Amerton, I hope you enjoy your ride on our railway, and recognise that part of our line with rail that spent many years on top of the Middlesborough Transporter Bridge, almost 200 miles away, before coming back down to earth at Amerton.